 One drawback of travel ukuleles is they are typically more expensive than the best beginner ukuleles, so for most people it only makes sense to buy one if you’re limited on space or traveling often.
 A travel ukulele also has less overall volume and less deep of a sound than a standard ukulele, which some people actually prefer but for many it can be a downside.

-What to Consider When Buying a Travel Uke
+What to Consider in a Travel Uke

 Like most musical instrument purchases, the first thing you’ll want to consider when going to buy a travel ukulele is what’s your budget?
 Travel ukuleles tend to be more expensive than a regular ukulele, since they’re made to be compact and built with more precision.